 Some of the best menus are simple.
 The ultimate purpose of a menu is to tell your patrons what you serve.
 A menu that is hard to navigate will frustrate your guest and may deter them from eating at your place again.
 Use these design elements to your advantage while still employing the necessary white space.
 White space is like a comma in writing, a breath in the flow of your design that allows your design to have greater impact.

 TerraSlate Restaurant Menu Printing

-For greatest impact, have TerraSlate print your menus on their water resistant paper that can help prolong the life of your menus and allow you to clean them with ease!
+For greatest impact, have TerraSlate print your menus on their water resistant paper that can help prolong the life of your menus and allow you to clean them with ease...And you will never wipe the ink off!
 TerraSlate’s water resistant paper is made with longevity and quality in mind.
 We offer multiple menu printing options, so that you can longlasting menus with the design that best fits your restaurant!